 Investors are willing to pay the cost of such attestations and internal controls.
-While management/preparers complain about the cost of ICFR certifications and audit attestations, investors ultimately pay the cost of such certifications and attestations and they are willing to bear the cost.
-We would refer you to the discussion of "efficiency" under Question #19.2.
+While management/preparers complain about the cost of ICFR certifications and audit attestations, investors ultimately pay the cost of such certifications and attestations, and they are willing to bear the cost.
+We would refer you to the discussion of "efficiency" in Appendix B.